ALICE stands for Asset Limited, Income Constrained, Employed

-And given a number of circumstances, ALICE could be you.
+ALICE could even be you.

 ALICE households can be found in every town, city, and county in Arkansas.
 They include women and men who are single, married, young, and old.
 White households make up the largest demographic — 69% — mirroring Arkansas’s majority-white population.
-Across the state, the share of households earning below the ALICE Threshold ranged from 26% in Benton County to 64% in Lee County.
+Across the state, the share of households earning below the ALICE threshold ranged from 26% in Benton County to 64% in Lee County.